Skip to main content

 Complex operation (merge, restructure, batch)120–300 seconds4 minutes15 minutes

 These are medians for typical documents (5–20 sections).
 Larger documents, embedded images, or operations using model_tier: "max" with thinking_depth: "deep" may exceed these ranges.
 The model_tier and thinking_depth you choose materially affect latency — see Model Selection.
+The server enforces a hard 30-minute wall-clock cap on every chat turn (sync and async); requests that exceed it return a graceful 504 with a suggestion to split the work across smaller turns.

 Polling strategy that surfaces progress